g7kse/g7kse.github.io/content/blog/52week.md

 Been doing this a while.
 At some point I'll make it to mountain goat but thats not the motivation for me.
 I enjoy being on the Fells and whilst I'm not out as much as I was 3 years or so ago, I get out.
 Wainwrights and Summits are my usual targets but more recently I've done a couple of Parks, but there are just too many of them for me.

-#### Week 30 - Make a contact with another participant of the challenge ❌
+#### Week 30 - Make a contact with another participant of the challenge ✅

+I thought this would be simple.
+But is needed a sked in the end with Andreas, DJ3EI on JS8Call.
+An odd mode but fun, especially as Andreas did a load of work on the app

 #### Week 31 - Try a mode you have never tried before.
 Hellschreiber?
 JT65? ✅